Danish disability pension

 How do you earn the right to a Danish disability pension?

-You earn the right to a Danish pension by living and working in Denmark.
-If you live in Denmark and work in another Nordic country, you will generally earn pension rights in the country where you work.
-If you work in two or more countries or are posted to another Nordic country and are unsure about where you are earning the right to a pension, you should contact the authorities.
+If you work in two or more countries, or if you are posted to another Nordic country, special rules may apply.
+Contact the authorities if you are in doubt about where you are earning the right to a pension.
 In Denmark, you should contact the office for international social security at Udbetaling Danmark.

 You do not have the right to any form of Danish disability pension if you have spent less than one year in the country.